Sutherland Springs church shooting: Victims

 The attack occurred during the church's Sunday service.
 Twenty-six people were killed and 22 others were injured.
 The dead comprised ten women, seven men, seven girls, one boy, and an unborn child.
 Twenty-three died inside the church, two outside, and one in a hospital.
 The oldest victim was 77 years old.
-One victim was the 14-year-old daughter of church pastor Frank Pomeroy, who was elsewhere the day of the attack.
+One victim was the 14-year-old daughter of church pastor Frank Pomeroy, who had not been at the church on the day of the attack.
 Visiting pastor Bryan Holcombe died with eight family members, including an unborn grandchild.

 The injured victims were taken to Connally Memorial Medical Center in Floresville, University Hospital in San Antonio, and Brooke Army Medical Center at Fort Sam Houston.

+One of the wounded victims, Kris Workman, was shot twice and paralyzed from the waist down.

 Investigation

 The Texas Rangers led the investigation, with the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) assisting.
-Investigators said the shooting was not motivated by racism or prejudice against religion on the first day of the investigation, but by a dispute with Kelley's mother-in-law.
+Investigators initially said the shooting was not racially or religiously motivated, rather by a dispute with Kelley's mother-in-law.
 There was no indication that anyone other than Kelley was involved in the shooting.

 Perpetrator

 Devin Patrick Kelley (February 12, 1991 – November 5, 2017) was raised in New Braunfels, Texas, about 35 mi from Sutherland Springs, and attended New Braunfels High School.

-At New Braunfels High, Kelley had a lengthy disciplinary record, which included seven suspensions for "falsifying records, insubordination, profanity and a drug-related offense".
+At New Braunfels High School, Kelley had a lengthy disciplinary record, which included seven suspensions for "falsifying records, insubordination, profanity and a drug-related offense".
 One former high school classmate described him as "an outcast but not a loner" who was "popular among other outcasts".
 However, a martial arts instructor who taught Kelley during that time said Kelley signed up for his class because he was being bullied and that he did not fit in.
 Kelley graduated in 2009 with a 2.32 grade-point average and a ranking of 260 out of 393 students in his class.
 A close friend from middle school through high school recalled "he wasn't always a 'psychopath' though" and that "over the years we all saw him change into something that he wasn't".